The Cathedral of Havana

 Essential Data of the Cathedral and Final Considerations

 The Cathedral is located in the place having the same name and, more precisely, Empedrado street nr.
-156, open from Monday to Friday from 9 AM to 4:30 PM and Sunday (and festive days) from 9 AM to 12 PM; the entrance if free but if you want to get the wood stairs and visit the bell towers the tariff is 1 Cuc.
+156, open from Monday to Friday from 9 AM to 4:30 PM and Sunday (and festive days) from 9 AM to 12 PM; the entrance is free but if you want to get the wood stairs and visit the bell towers, you will probably have to pay a tariff.

 The current vicar of the Cathedral of Havana, the father Yosvany Carvajal, offers archdioceses official ceremonies, masses, baptisms, marriages and other activities.

-The temple also received illustrious figures of the Church, the culture and the politics, such as the Jean-Paul II pope or the Francisco pope in 2015.
-A year after, the former US president, Barack Obama, visited the Cathedral with his family when he visited Havana.
+The temple also received illustrious figures of the Church, the culture and the politics, such as the Jean-Paul II pope in 1998 and the Francisco pope in 2015.
+A year after, the former US president, Barack Obama, visited the Cathedral with his family, when he visited Havana.

-To learn more about the other places which are part fo the Cathedral Place (including the place itself), please consult the rest of our Old Havana Essential and Definitive Guide.
+To learn more about the other places located in the Cathedral Plaza, see the remaining of our Old Havana Essential and Definitive Guide.